 Land-based activities in Cornwall

 Fancy teeing off while taking in the epic coastal and countryside views?
-A golf holiday in Cornwall will be right up your street.
-There are plenty of golf courses to choose from to match your ability, but our favourite is West Cornwall Golf Club.
+A golfing holiday in Cornwall will be right up your street.
+There are plenty of golf courses to choose from that match your ability, but our favourite is West Cornwall Golf Club.

 Based in Lelant, near the crystal-clear waters of St Ives, West Cornwall Golf Club is the oldest club in the county and overlooks the shimmering Atlantic Ocean.
 Visitors are welcome to take on the challenging 18 holes where conditions can range from a gentle breeze to a full-on gale.
 At the 19th hole, you’ll find a chilled-out clubhouse where you can enjoy a range of refreshments from little snacks to a full a la carte menu.